 Seven Tropes in May:

 - The Alcoholic: Senator Clark.
-At one stage when he's being 'detained' on a military base, the conspirators send in a bottle every hour to keep him quiet.
+At one stage when he's being 'detained' on a military base, the conspirators send in a bottle of his favorite bourbon every hour to keep him quiet.
 Clark has to keep pouring them down the toilet, which doesn't improve his disposition.

 - Alas, Poor Villain: General Scott walks out to his staff car and finds his military driver crying.
 Scott pretends not to notice, slumps back in his seat, and dejectedly asks the driver to take him home.